Photo by Brian Prose

 A dog owner's guide to hiking the Arc of Appalachia

 From Iron to Clay.
-Often clay deposits are associated with iron ore, and the Ohio Hanging Rock region has both.
-The last quarter of the 19th century, into the early 1900’s, was the peak of clay-derived manufacturing in the Hanging Rock region, producing fire bricks, tile, pavers, and pottery.
-Ohio Hanging Rock Preserve has had at least two underground clay mines of which we are aware, maybe more.
-Most of America’s major urban streets were paved with bricks between 1870 and 1900, and the Hanging Rock iron region was a leading manufacturer of those bricks, thanks to the region’s rich clay deposits.
+Clay deposits are often associated with iron ore deposits, and, indeed, the Ohio Hanging Rock region has both.
+The last quarter of the 19th century, into the early 1900s, marked the peak of clay manufacturing in the region.
+Ohio Hanging Rock Preserve had at least two underground lay mines, producing fire bricks, tile, pavers, and pottery.
+Most of America’s major urban streets were paved with bricks between 1870 and 1900, and Ohio’s Hanging Rock region was a major supplier of those bricks.